jinkout/WMATA-RailTrack/README.md

 # WMATA-RailTrack
-WMATA train location tracker on Raspberry Pi 3b+
+A train tracker for the Washington Metropolitan Area Transit Authority (WMATA) MetroRail.

 ##
     curl -O